bekk/bekk-christmas/post/kotlin/work-in-progress-reified-type.md

 > **reify**: to consider or represent (something abstract) as a material or concrete thing : to give definite content and form to (a concept or idea)

 With this defintion from [Merriam-Webster](https://www.merriam-webster.com/dictionary/reify) in mind, lets look at an example.
-One caveat though; `reified` requires the function to be prefixed with `inline`.
+One caveat though; `reified` requires an inline function, denoted by the `inline` keyword.

 ```kotlin

 inline fun<reified T> getJson(input: String): T {
     return ObjectMapper().readValue(input, T::class.java)
 }